Raniac/neuroimaging_with_python/README.md

 This is a repository consisting of the scripts working as analysis tools based on Machine Learning for neuroimaging data.
 It's for academic purpose only.

+## Updates on 2018.12.04

+### What's new

+- Completed the integrated_rgs_model, with neg_mean_absolute_error as performance metric.
+Relevance vector regression (RVR) remains to be configured;
+- Run on different datasets with 345 subjects;
+- Run on concatenated features to obtain higher accuracy.

+### Notice

+- Choose the right column to predict when using the regression models;
+- It's not yet fully automated, thus it'd be better to modify the datasets manually;
+- The accuracy is far from satisfactory, consider using different preprocessing methods.

 ## Updates on 2018.12.03

 Refactoring - add **clf_models.py** and **rgs_models.py** to reduce the amount of code in **integrated.py**; each ***_models.py** contains the model initialization and parameter settings for grid search.